-Now the opposite of the sit-up approach is when your opponent purposely lays on his back, with his legs up and invites you to join them in a friendly grapple.
+The opposite of the sit-up approach is when your opponent purposely lays on his back with his legs up and invites you to join them in a friendly grapple.

 We all know this person.
-He butts scoots towards you and then when close enough he falls to his back and throws his legs up to latch on to you like a succubus.
+First, he butts scoot towards you, and then when close enough, he falls to his back and throws his legs up to latch on to you like a succubus.

 Well, you do not have to play ball.
 Try the opposite of the previous strategy (sit up, legs up) with this type of player.
 If he insists on having both legs up in the air, grab both legs and pin them to the ground.

-This will force him to sit up, or he will be exposed on the ground with his back flat.
-Once you have his feet anchored to the ground you can easily pass his guard regardless of his attempts to sit back up.
+This will force him to sit up or be exposed to the ground with his back flat.
+Once you have his feet anchored to the ground, you can easily pass his guard regardless of his attempts to sit back up.

 BJJ guard tips: Drill your hips mobility and flexibility

-The Brazilian jiu jitsu drills are very helpful in improving your game.
-So, you need to drill your hips mobility, flexibility, and stability if want to develop a tough BJJ guard.
-Therefore, you can start by the Basics drills like the shrimping and bridging.
+The Brazilian jiu-jitsu drills are beneficial in improving your game.
+So, you need to drill your hips’ mobility, flexibility, and stability to develop a tough BJJ guard.
+Therefore, you can start with the Basics drills like shrimping and bridging.

 Source: Stephan Kesting

-We hope that these BJJ guard tips will help you to improve your BJJ guard protection and retention on building a tough Brazilian jiu jitsu fighter.
+We hope that these BJJ guard tips will help you improve your BJJ guard protection and retention on building a tough Brazilian jiu-jitsu fighter.